svjson/heed/README.md

 --
 ```

-This file produces a slide that looks like this:

 External to the slide, and defined globally for this presentation, is a minimal custom stylesheet
 that defines the `.point` class and that **absolutely atrocious** background image: